 |NOTE: If you plan on living in Thailand, sign up for our membership site to learn more about long-term visa options.
 We have detailed posts for each visa types that will allow you to determine which one is best for your unique situation.|

-To apply for a Thai visa in Penang, bring the following to their George Town location:
+To apply for a Thai visa in Penang, bring the following to the Royal Thai Consulate-General in George Town:

 - Actual passport

 - Completed application form (provided onsite at office)

 - One photocopy of main passport photo page